cloudflare/cloudflare-docs/content/r2/platform/s3-compatibility/extensions.md

 HTTP header names and values may only contain ASCII characters, which is a small subset of the Unicode character library.
 To easily accommodate users, R2 adheres to [RFC2047](https://datatracker.ietf.org/doc/html/rfc2047) and automatically decodes all `x-amz-meta-*` header values before storage.
 On retrieval, any metadata values with unicode are RFC2047-encoded before rendering the response.
 The length limit for metadata values is applied to the decoded Unicode value.

 {{<Aside type="warning" header="Metadata variance">}}
 Be mindful when using both Workers and S3 API endpoints to access the same data.
-If the R2 metadata keys contain Unicode, they are stripped when accessed through the through S3 API and the `x-amz-missing-meta` header is set to the number of keys that were omitted.
+If the R2 metadata keys contain Unicode, they are stripped when accessed through the S3 API and the `x-amz-missing-meta` header is set to the number of keys that were omitted.
 {{</Aside>}}

-These headers map to the `httpMetadata` field in the R2 bindings:
+These headers map to the `httpMetadata` field in the [R2 bindings]():

 {{<table-wrap>}}
 | HTTP Header           | Property Name                     |